zakidze/zakidze/README.md

 ### Hi there  👋
-I'm passionate about web development projects, especially those involving Next.js.
-I enjoy building interactive and responsive websites that provide a seamless user experience.
-Let's collaborate and create amazing web applications together!

-Freelance career entices me with its freedom to choose projects aligned with my skills and interests, collaborate globally, expand knowledge, maintain work-life balance, and make a meaningful impact through my work.

-To succeed with remote clients, prioritize clear communication, establish trust through reliability, adapt to time zones and cultures, maintain a proactive approach, and actively listen to client needs for project success.

 <!--
 **zakidze/zakidze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile..